 The amount of the material used or quoted also counts in the fair use evaluation.
 If a user copies the whole copyrighted work or a large part of it, it is considered as a point against fair use.
 Moreover, if the core or the main part of the piece is used, this may also count against fair use.

 This scale evaluates fair use from an economic point of view.
-This means that it considers how the use of the copyrighted material affects the market.
-For example, if the use may replace sale of the original work or the user makes numerous copies, that will definitely harm the market for the original work and is against fair use.
+This means that it considers how the use of copyrighted material affects the market.
+For example, if the user may replace the sale of the original work or the user makes numerous copies, that will definitely harm the market for the original work and is against fair use.

 Fair Use Copyright Situations

 The definition of commentary is discussing an opinion of a piece of art such as a book, a film, a poem, or even an article.
 Similarly, criticism is the interpretation or the passing of a judgment on a work of art.
 Both cases may require quoting or using a sample of the work criticized.
 Samples may be in the form of quotations and copying a few paragraphs or articles.
 This is considered fair use.

 In any classroom, professors and teachers need to use samples of copyrighted works, such as books, movies, criticisms, and articles all the time.
 They are allowed to use such material and make copies of it to their students.
 Thus, fair use copyright applies on education and research purposes.